 Many seniors experience declining mental and physical health as a result of social isolation after they quit their day jobs.

-Plan for hobbies, continuing education, volunteer work, travel or even part-time employment, depending on what appeals to you.
+It's a good idea to keep active for hobbies, continuing education, volunteer work, travel or even part-time employment, depending on what appeals to you.
 In many cases, your options are dependent on your resources.
-If your nest egg is insufficient, some type of employment is probably necessary even during "retirement."
+If your nest egg is insufficient, some type of employment is probably necessary even during 'retirement.'